msanatan/msanatan.github.io/blog/2020/encoding-and-returning-large-json-in-golang/index.md

 As the default encoder has some trouble, I turned to other encoders that make optimisations for large JSON.
 The most common optimisation tradeoff is easy of use.
 The most popular ones I looked at were:

-- <a rel="nofollow noopener" target="_blank" href="https://github.com/mailru/easyjson">easyjson</a>
+- <a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/mailru/easyjson">easyjson</a>
-- <a rel="nofollow noopener" target="_blank" href="https://github.com/valyala/fastjson">fastjson</a>
+- <a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/valyala/fastjson">fastjson</a>
-- <a rel="nofollow noopener" target="_blank" href="https://github.com/json-iterator/go">jsoniter</a>
+- <a rel="nofollow noopener noreferrer" target="_blank" href="https://github.com/json-iterator/go">jsoniter</a>

-They all do a good job, and you can check out <a rel="nofollow noopener" target="_blank" href="https://yalantis.com/blog/speed-up-json-encoding-decoding/">this article</a> which does a comparison for those interested.
+They all do a good job, and you can check out <a rel="nofollow noopener noreferrer" target="_blank" href="https://yalantis.com/blog/speed-up-json-encoding-decoding/">this article</a> which does a comparison for those interested.
 I'd recommend doing your comparison, optimise for your use case.

 I chose jsoniter as it provided a marked improvement and was very easy to use.
 They have a mode that's completely compatible with the Go's default JSON encoder, so you can quickly get performance gains with these two lines of code: